Ali Muhammad Naik

 Ali Muhammad Naik was a member of the Indian parliament.
-Naik was one of the many NC lawmakers who ditched Farooq Abdullah and toppled his government by allying with Ghulam Mohammad Shah.
-Shah made him the Revenue Minister.
-Post-1990, Naik and almost all others returned to National Conference, contested and were elected to the assembly.
-He served as speaker of the state assembly.
-He also served as Member of Parliament by defeating Mufti Mohammad Syed from Anantnag constituency.
-He was a member of the Jammu & Kashmir National Conference party.
+Naik was among several National Conference (NC) lawmakers who abandoned Farooq Abdullah and helped topple his government by allying with Ghulam Mohammad Shah.
+Shah later appointed him as Revenue Minister.
+Post-1990, Naik, along with many others, returned to National Conference, contested and were elected to the assembly.
+He served as speaker of the state assembly and was also elected as a Member of Parliament after defeating Mufti Mohammad Syed in the Anantnag constituency.
+Naik was a member of the Jammu & Kashmir National Conference party.
 He survived a militant attack in 2006 near Tral bus stand.
 He died in 2017.